JAYA-SINGH261001/eth-avax-mod1/README.md

 Once you are on the Remix website, create a new file by clicking on the "+" icon in the left-hand sidebar or click on new file button.

 Save the file with a .sol extension (e.g., module1.sol).

+Copy and paste the code into the file:.

+To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
+Make sure the "Compiler" option is set to "0.8.17" (or another compatible version), and then click on the "Compile module1.sol" button.

+Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
+Select the "Error" contract from the dropdown menu, and then click on the "Deploy" button.

+Once the contract is deployed, you can interact with it by calling the sayHello function.
+Click on the "" contract in the left-hand sidebar, and then click on the "Speed" function.
+Finally, click on the "transact" button to execute the function and retrieve the result.